fifth-postulate/postscript-whisperer/workshop/guide/src/tool/procedure.md

 }
 ```

-The PostScript interpreter responds with
+the PostScript interpreter responds with

 ```
 GS<1>
 ```

 Indicating that there is something on the operand stack.
-Using `pstack` to show the contents of the operand stack, PostScript echos back the definition of the procedure.
+Using `pstack` to show the contents of the operand stack, PostScript echos back the definition of the procedure:

 ```
 GS<1>pstack
 {0 0 moveto 100 100 lineto}
 ```

 With a procedure at the top of the stack, we can execute it with the `exec` operator.
-This is a novelty operator that we probably will use sparingly, but it get's the job done.
+This is a novelty operator that we probably will use sparingly, but it gets the job done.

 ```
 GS<1>exec